bambooforest/IntroDataScience_Spring_2022/3_data/README.md

 [Data structures](https://en.wikipedia.org/wiki/Data_structure) are
-collections of data values that are organized so that operations can be peformed on them.
-They include the primative data types (some mentioned above) but also abstract data types, linear data structures, trees, hashes, graphs, and so on.
+collections of data values that are organized so that operations can be performed on them.
+They include the primitive data types (some mentioned above) but also abstract data types, linear data structures, trees, hashes, graphs, and so on.